 Encourage healthy competition to motivate participants to raise more donations by providing incentives and prizes (think swim gear, gift cards, electronics) for the top fundraisers.
 Read more on how our software helps you encourage your peer-to-peer participants to fundraise.

-DoJiggy’s Crowdfunding Software Makes Hosting a Swim-a-thon Fundraiser Easy and More Successful.
+DoJiggy’s Crowdfunding Software Makes Hosting Swim-a-thon Fundraisers Easy.

 Swimming Fundraising Ideas & Variations